 Figure 6: Hecate’s Reach by Robert Podmore

 If you want to start exploring Hecate Einalian, the best thing to do is to read and start researching whatever symbol she brought to you.
 If she brings an animal to you, then explore animal spirits.
 Below the references is a list of articles, and work created by others who have worked with or been inspired by her.
-Having said that, here are some other ways to get started.
-If you are part of the CoH, a good place to start would be Unit 7- Oceanic/Hecate Einalian.
+You can always start by exploring what the beach and the sea and its depths mean to you.
 Once you start to form a connection, you can add some oceanic elements to your altar, or even start an oceanic altar.

 The ocean itself can be seen as a realm full of emotions; including the whole breadth of emotional experiences.
 But the tide is where water meets earth, so here there is a balance of emotions (water) and logic (earth).
 As a liminal place between the two, the beach is the perfect place to start, especially if you are worried about where your emotions take you.
 Start to ask yourself some questions: Do you want to stay here on the beach?
 Or do you choose to go in?
 How do you feel about this beach?
 Is it nighttime or daytime?
 Does the time of day evoke specific feelings?

 As you answer these questions, you can start to develop your relationship with the ocean, its creatures and Hecate Einalian.
 I wrote up one of my earlier experiences with Hecate Einalian, and with it a visualisation you can use to go further.
 You can find it on page 23, Issue 3 of Askei Kataskei (free download).
-On the CoH website which is available to all are a selection of hymns to Hecate Einalian- Invocations to Oceanic Hecate, which you can incorporate into your own practice.
+On the CoH website which is available to all are a selection of oceanic hymns which you can incorporate into your own practice.

 Figure 7: Image by Shay Skepevski